French sweets box from the renovation period, 19th century

 Box for sweets from a French restaurant era, decorated on the lid with an elegant woman sitting in a flower garden with a harp in the background.
 The box is made entirely of cardboard, with two brass rings at the ends and printed, gold cardboard ribbons along the edges.
 The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
 The interior is divided into several compartments to hold many sweets.
 France, early 19th century.

 These are valuable packaging for sugar-coated almonds, sold as gifts or for special occasions.
-A characteristic feature of these packages is their glass-covered decoration, reflecting the changing styles and tastes of the era.
-Their popularity coincided with the growth and desire to establish a presence in confectionery markets, which were rapidly developing at the time.
-Interestingly, in confectionery production, consistent attention was always paid to what we now casually call packaging, focusing primarily on its value even before its contents.
-This included the use of ornaments, gilding, curled silk, and printed milk imitating jewelry.
+A characteristic feature of these packages is their glass-encased decoration, reflecting the changing styles and tastes of the era.
+Their popularity grew alongside the expansion and desire to mark presence in confectionery markets, which were rapidly developing at the time.
+Interestingly, in confectionery production, there has always been a consistent focus on what we now commonly call packaging, prioritizing its value even before its contents.
+This is why decorations, gilding, twisted silk ribbons, and printed milk patterns resembling jewelry were used.
 Here are some national names that capture the essence of this phenomenon: in Turin, the kingdom of chocolate, Caffarel Prochet was born in 1826, and Leone in 1878.
-In 1888, the Lazzaroni & Figli company was founded in Saronno.
-In 1900, the SAIWA (Società Accomandita Industria Wafer Affini) was established in Genoa, which helped spread the confectionery industry across Italy and Europe.
+In 1888, the Lazzaroni & Figli company was established in Saronno.
+In 1900, the SAIWA (Società Accomandita Industria Wafer Affini) was founded in Genoa, helping the confectionery industry to expand across Italy and Europe.

-Confectionery products were sold in wholesale quantities, but soon exclusive items were created for parties and celebrations; among these are Boite à Dragées (boxes of sugar-coated almonds), which are featured in this collection.
+Confectionery products were sold wholesale, but soon exclusive items were created for parties and celebrations; among these are Boite à Dragées (boxes with sugar-coated almonds), which are featured in this collection.
 The fixed verre églomisé decorations depict romantic or rural scenes.
 Made from cardboard, they have a border decorated with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
 All were produced in France between the late 18th century and the early decades of the 19th century.

-Many styles characterize antique furniture, but a few of the most important can be distinguished.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque.

-Magnificent Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, which imposed a strong resemblance to and references to Roman and Greek ornamentation.
+Stunning Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, which imposed a strong resemblance to and references from Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+The next is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-They used exceptional, selectively chosen materials to emphasize the grandeur of these items.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture production was perceived differently, so each style had its own unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Lion paws, eagle heads – these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, taking inspiration from Italian or French creators.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own distinct character.
+This is very important, especially when searching for a luxurious antique that suits your interior.

 Attributes / Details